ArronBeale/Jest2/README.md

 # Jest Simon Game Testing
-- Testing this Simon game using the javaScript Jest framework
+- Testing the Simon Memory game using the javaScript Jest framework

+## This will accomplish the following:
+- The basics of software testing
+- The principles of test-driven development (TDD)
+- How to test the DOM and DOM events
+- How to expose the innter workings of a function for testing
+- How to build a small, but robust project using test